AhmedMaherElSaeidi/Electrify-ReactJS/README.md

 - **Product Browsing**: View and filter products with a responsive layout.
 - **Product Details**: Detailed view of product information including images, description, and price.
 - **Cart Management**: Add products to the cart, view cart contents, and adjust quantities.
-- **Order Placement**: Specify delivery location and place orders with an intuitive checkout process.
+- **Order Placement**: Specify the delivery location and place orders using an intuitive checkout process.

 ### Authentication
 - **Login**: Users can log in using their credentials and receive a JWT for secure access.
-- **Registration**: New users can register an account with necessary details.
+- **Registration**: New users can register an account with the necessary details.
 - **Profile Management**: Users can update their profile information and view their order history.

 ### Routing